-As I posted previously on A WRITER’S MASSIVE MISTAKE, I have a large number of reviews for Steele Intent that mention the horrific editing.
+As I posted previously on A WRITER’S MASSIVE MISTAKE, I have many reviews for Steele Intent that mention the horrific editing.
 If you make a mistake in naming the file, you will upload the wrong unedited one.
-The fact is you wouldn’t want to read something that a newborn would write (if they could write that is).
+The fact is, you wouldn’t want to read something that a newborn would write (if they could write that is).
 You want to present yourself in the best possible light in order to have a future reader.
 Remember, you are a professional and you need to present yourself as such.
-If you are in need of an editor, email me and I will send you the name of mine (I actually have two).
+If you are in need of an editor, email me and I will send you the name of mine (I have two).

 3. Cover Art

 When I published book one, I right away thought I needed a publicist.
-I hired one and thought they would be able to get me such press that things would change for me.
-I wrote Melting Steele in preparation for my first book signing at the famed Booke Revue.
+I hired one and thought they could get me such press that things would change for me.
+I wrote Melting Steele to prepare for my first book signing at the famed Booke Revue.
 I had some interviews and a few reviews.
 I spent over 10k of my hard saved money.
 It was wonderful to have my signing.
 It felt like I had arrived.
 I met The Lesbian Socilaite, Robyn Vie-Carpenter, and she is now a friend and business partner.
 Overall though, I should have waited.
 I invested so much money into someone trying to assist me in making a name for myself.
 Looking back on it now, beyond the two positives, I wish I hadn’t done it.
 I wish I had been patient.